the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 ...
 ~~~~~~~~

-The *index.js* file naming is convention was introduced in the Node.js world, where the index file is the entry point to a module.
+The *index.js* file naming convention was introduced in the Node.js world, where the index file is the entry point to a module.
 It describes the public API to the module.
 External modules are only allowed to use the *index.js* file to import shared code from the module.
 Consider the following module structure to demonstrate it:

 {title="Folder Structure",lang="text"}
 ~~~~~~~~